Al-Watan (Syria)

 Al-Watan (الوطن) is a privately owned government-aligned Syrian Arabic language daily newspaper published in Syria.

 History and profile

-Al Watan was launched in 2006.
+Al Watan launched on 5 November 2006 by editor-in-chief Waddah Abed Rabbo as Syria's first private political newspaper since the beginning of Ba'athist Syria in 1973.
+Prior to its launch, Syria had four daily newspapers, all state-owned.

 The paper is published by the Syrian Arab Publishing and Distributing Company.
-It is the country's first private daily newspaper since the 1960s (not counting the state party organ Al-Baath), but its editorial line and reporting is practically identical to that of the public-owned papers.
+It is the country's first private daily newspaper since the 1960s (not counting the state party organ Al-Baath), Its sister daily is Al Iqtissadiya.

+Reception

+The online edition was the 33rd most visited website for 2010 in the MENA region.

+Content

+As of 2011, the paper's editorial line and reporting was practically identical to those of state-owned papers.
 In fact, the owner of the daily is the cousin of the Syrian President Bashar al-Assad, Rami Makhlouf.
-Its sister daily is Al Iqtissadiya.

-The online edition of the paper was the 33rd most visited website for 2010 in the MENA region.

 After the fall of the Assad regime in 2024, the newspaper published a statement from its editor-in-chief Waddah Abd Rabbo saying that it was "only carrying out instructions and publishing the news (the government) sent us".